farazhashmi21/demo/wp-content/plugins/wp-carousel-free/readme.txt

 If none of the previously listed actions helps you solve the problem, then, submit a ticket in the forum and describe your problem accurately, specify WordPress and plugin versions you are using and any other information that might help us solve your problem as quickly as possible.

-Pro version users [__Support__](https://shapedplugin.com/support/) and Free or Lite Version [__Support__](https://shapedplugin.com/support/?user=lite).
+Pro version users [__Support__](https://shapedplugin.com/create-new-ticket/) and Free or Lite Version [__Support__](https://shapedplugin.com/support/?user=lite).

 = Where can I report bugs? =
 If you find a bug, please report it in our active [support](https://shapedplugin.com/support/?user=lite).
 You will be replied once the issue is resolved.

 = I’d like access to more features.
 How can I get them? = You can get access to more features when you purchase a license of the plugin.
-Purchasing a license of [__WordPress Carousel Pro__](https://shapedplugin.com/plugin/wordpress-carousel-pro/?ref=1) gets you to access the full version of WordPress Carousel, automatic lifetime updates, and support.
+Purchasing a license of [__WP Carousel Pro__](https://wordpresscarousel.com/pricing/?ref=1) gets you to access the full version of WP Carousel, automatic lifetime updates, and support.

-=Is WordPress Carousel Multilingual Ready?=
+=Is WP Carousel Multilingual Ready?=
-Yes, WordPress Carousel is 100% translation ready and tested with [WPML](https://wpml.org/), [Polylang](https://wordpress.org/plugins/polylang/), [qTranslate-x](https://wordpress.org/plugins/qtranslate-x/), [GTranslate](https://wordpress.org/plugins/gtranslate/), [Google Language Translator](https://wordpress.org/plugins/google-language-translator/), [WPGlobus](https://wordpress.org/plugins/wpglobus/) etc.
+Yes, WP Carousel is 100% translation ready and tested with [WPML](https://wpml.org/), [Polylang](https://wordpress.org/plugins/polylang/), [qTranslate-x](https://wordpress.org/plugins/qtranslate-x/), [GTranslate](https://wordpress.org/plugins/gtranslate/), [Google Language Translator](https://wordpress.org/plugins/google-language-translator/), [WPGlobus](https://wordpress.org/plugins/wpglobus/) etc.

-= Is WordPress Carousel compatible with WordPress multisite? = Yes, WordPress Carousel works perfectly with WordPress multi-site network.
+= Is WP Carousel compatible with WordPress multisite? = Yes, WP Carousel works perfectly with WordPress multi-site network.

-= How to use ‘WordPress Carousel’ in WordPress 5.0 Gutenberg Block Editor = Adding a **WordPress Carousel (Image Carousel, Post Carousel, Product Carousel)** using the WordPress 5.0 **Block Editor** is pretty straight-forward.
+= How to use ‘WP Carousel’ in WordPress 5.0 Gutenberg Block Editor = Adding a **WP Carousel (Image Carousel, Post Carousel, Product Carousel)** using the WordPress 5.0 **Block Editor** is pretty straight-forward.
 You can paste the generated shortcode into a ‘Paragraph Block’ or use the ‘Shortcode Block’.
 It works nicely as classic editor.

 = Do you Like this Plugin and want to encourage us for improvement? = Please give the plugin [__5 stars__](https://wordpress.org/support/plugin/wp-carousel-free/reviews/?filter=5#new-post) rating and your precious appreciation will help us to make it much great in the future.